kelvingakuo/pyforecho/README.md

 ## Changelog

+### 0.0.2 TODO
+*Added*
+- Survey operations
+- Updating the fields for a client
+- Sending a message

 ### 0.0.1 23rd Nov 2020
 *Released*
 - Bare bones version with only the ability to create, lookup and get all contacts